-Phase II: April 2017 - Late 2017 The Horsley Witten Group has been hired to
+Phase II: April 2017 - Late 2017

 Data collection and research on the topics and priorities selected by the community for the plan, resulting in a comprehensive, written Sustainable Jamestown plan with a Vision, Goals, Strategies and Implementation Actions.

 Where do I get more information?